 In addition, the company produces a range of hot-rolled, enhanced weather-resistant steels for non-industrial and non-marine environments in thicknesses from 3 to 6 mm.
 Similar cold-rolled weather-resistant products are also available in thicknesses that range from 1 to 2 mm.

-Formable products manufactured by BlueScope Distribution are hot-rolled and are designed for bending, pressing, and for drawing applications.
+Formable products can be supplied by BlueScope Distribution are hot-rolled and are designed for bending, pressing, and for drawing applications.

 There are six grades all of which have good to excellent weldability and formability, and guaranteed chemical compositions.
 Some grades have guaranteed minimum yield strengths.
 All have a mill edge that may be trimmed and all are available picked and oiled or just pickled if required.